goetting/ez-flux/README.md

 ### Glossary

 - state - Single, enumerable object, may only be manipulated by reactions.
-- reactions - Manipulate their parent namespace on the state.
+- actions - Manipulate their parent namespace on the state.
-- actions - Trigger reactions.
 - bus - EventEmitter3 instance.
 Hooks up actions, reactions and exposes state changes.

 ### Usage